ism-dme/Extract-Parts/README.md

 `P_SHRINK_MEASURES`
-  If the extracted part contains more then four measures with a rest, a multirest measure is created.
-If you have very good reasons, you can regulate this behaviour by setting the parameter to `true()` (default) or false().
-Note that the `Evaluate as XPath` checkbox have to be enabled.
-This option is available for a single-part extraction only.
+  If the extracted part contains more than four measures with a rest, a multirest measure is created.
+If you have very good reasons, you can override this behaviour by setting the parameter to `true()` (default) or false().
+Note that the `Evaluate as XPath` checkbox must be enabled.
+This option is only available for single part extraction.

 `P_GLOBAL_CONTEXT_ITEM and P_XSPEC_TEST`
-Both parameters are used in the context of XSpec unit testing only.
+Both parameters are only used in the context of XSpec unit testing.

 P_LIB_PATH`
 Relative of absulute path to the `lib` folder: `/path/to/the/lib`.
 Default: `lib`.

 `P_USER_PARAMETERS`
 This parameter defines which staves and layers are requested for extraction.
 This is an XML element defined in `/config/config.xml`.
-If all the parts in the score are requested, the file will be copied without processing.
+If all the parts of the score are requested, the file will be copied without processing.

 ## Test Data
 _Extract Parts_ expects a specific data structure.
 Examples can be found in the `./tests/data` folder.
 However, not all data may be up to date.
 The following data is currently approved to be compliant with this version of the tool.